What is “Drop-on-Demand” Printing?

 Continuous inkjet printing is an older technology.
 The advantages that it provides include high drop velocity, permitting longer throw distances and faster throughput rates.
 Additionally, since the nozzle is in continuous use, clogging is not usually a problem.
 Drawbacks to CIJ printing include a high degree of wasted ink due to recirculation, and also the need for solvent-based inks in CIJ printheads.

-Drop-on-demand inkjet printing, on the other hand, uses only enough ink to create the image, and DOD printheads can create gradients and greyscale effects at effective resolutions of 1200 dpi and higher.
-With the use of fast-curing UV-LED based inks, DOD inkjet printers can match the throughput rates of CIJ systems at a fraction of the unit cost.
+Drop-on-demand inkjet printing, on the other hand, uses only enough ink to create the image, and drop-on-demand print heads can create gradients and greyscale effects at effective resolutions of 1200 dpi and higher.
+With the use of fast-curing UV-LED based inks, drop-on-demand inkjet printers can match the throughput rates of CIJ systems at a fraction of the unit cost.
+All of our singlepass inkjet printers use drop-on-demand print heads, as do our flatbed industrial inkjet printers.
+Drop-on-demand technology is sought after by the Ad Specialty sector because it is what enables the vivid designs that promotional product printing demands.